Ian MacAlister Stewart

 Brigadier Ian MacAlister Stewart, 13th Laird of Achnacone, DSO, OBE, MC1, DL (17 October 1895 – 14 March 1987) was a Scottish military officer who served in the British Army during both the First and Second World Wars.
 Known for his eccentric training methods, he commanded the 2nd Battalion of the Argyll and Sutherland Highlanders, which participated in the Malayan campaign and the Battle of Singapore during the Second World War.

 Early life

 Stewart was born on 17 October 1895, part of the Stewart family of Appin in Argyllshire.
 His place of birth, in Surore, Poona, India, was where his father, Lieutenant Colonel Alexander Kenneth Stewart, 12th of Achnacone, was a medical officer in the Poona Horse before his parents returned to Scotland.
-Stewart attended Cheltenham College before going to Sandhurst on a prize cadetship.
+Stewart attended Cheltenham College before going to the Royal Military College, Sandhurst, on a prize cadetship.
 He passed through Sandhurst in 1913 as the top student of his year, and the youngest.